Some misconceptions about reverse mortgages include the following:

 The bank does not own your home, you do.
 It’s just like a regular mortgage but instead of you paying the mortgage payment the bank is paying you.
 You are accessing the equity without having to pay a monthly mortgage payment.

-If you are interested in applying for a reverse mortgage in Chico, Redding, Paradise CA, Sacramento or anywhere in the state of California, or would like more information about the benefits of a reverse mortgage, contact Tim Kemper at Stanford Mortgage at (530) 571-7723, or fill out the reverse mortgage quote on our page.
+If you are interested in applying for a reverse mortgage in Chico, Walnut Creek, Paradise CA, Sacramento or anywhere in the state of California, or would like more information about the benefits of a reverse mortgage, contact Tim Kemper at Guild Mortgage - Tim Kemper at 530-377-5394, or fill out the reverse mortgage quote on our page.
 Additionally, see our scenario examples page to see how reverse mortgages have benefited others in similar situations to yours.